discord-csharp/solution-one/dotnet-console-games.md

-> This is an abstract of a potential presentation to give durign the "Solution 1" event to be held by the C# discord.
+> This is an abstract of a potential presentation to give during the "Solution 1" event to be held by the C# discord.

 # Introduction